Elko-Lemiso/street-curator/README.md

 # street-curator
-Second Ironhack Project, a full CRUD platform app.
+Second Ironhack Project, a full CRUD platform app with Google maps API integration.
 Which connects Tourists and the street arts from Street Artists.